mithunpaul08/cs4583_fall2020_hw4_python/README.md

 # Write your code

-You will implement one function each for each of the sub questions of qns 5, Eg:` def q5_1(self,query):` inside the class `InvertedIndex`(src/main/python/edu/arizona/cs/invertedindex.py).
+You will implement one function each for each of the sub questions, Eg:` def runQ4_3_with_smoothing` inside the class `QueryEngine*`(src/main/python/edu/arizona/cs/queryengine*.py).
 These functions should return the documents in the right order , as asked in the question.

 Also, you **should not edit** these files:
 - `.travis.yml`
-- `src/main/resources/Docs.txt`
-- `src/main/python/edu/arizona/cs/document.py`
+- `src/main/resources/*.txt`
-- `src/test/python/edu/arizona/cs/test_hw2_q7.py`
+- `src/test/python/edu/arizona/cs/*.py`

-**Note: The file `src/main/resources/Docs.txt` is the input file you must use as per hw1 guidelines.
-Please don't edit it or move it.**

 # Test your code